automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

   def rename_member(id: int, new_name: str, old_name: str, sync: bool=True, aspects: Aspects=DEFAULT_ASPECTS):
       return

-Now to lets say we need to add a new parameter to all 500 of our interop APIs, we don't need to modify any of the 500 API function signatures.
+Now lets say we need to add a new parameter to all 500 of our interop APIs, we don't need to modify any of the 500 API function signatures.
 To add the new behavior control, we modify the `Aspects` object and we modify the lower level remote interop REMOTE-API calling code.
 Our maintenance headache of modifying all 500 APIs to add a new behavior is eliminated.